 Shoulder arthrodesis (fusion surgery)

 As with many other joints, the shoulder can be stabilised by fusion surgery (arthrodesis).
-However due to the increasing success of shoulder prostheses, fusion surgery of the shoulder (glenohumeral fusion) is being considered a far less useful. procedure
+However due to the increasing success of shoulder prosthesis, fusion surgery of the shoulder (glenohumeral fusion) is being considered a far less useful procedure.

 At this point in time, shoulder fusion surgery is only considered if the rotator cuff muscles are neurologically paralysed.
 It can also play a role where there is chronic infection.
 As a primary therapy for shoulder arthritis, shoulder prosthesis now has precedence over shoulder fusion.